LeetCode Guide

 ACM Mode

-After submitting your code to the backend, the system will pass each test case (string) to your program via standard input, then compare your program's standard output with the expected output to determine if your code is correct.
+After submitting your code to the backend, the system will provide each test case organized in a specific string format to your program.
+It then compares your program's standard output with the expected output to determine if your code is correct.

-For instance, platforms like Nowcoder offer this ACM mode.
-Here is a screenshot for illustration, where the code editor has no initial code, and you need to start writing from scratch:
+For example, platforms like "牛客网" offer this ACM mode.
+Here's a random screenshot, where you can see that the code editor has no initial code, and you need to write everything from scratch:

-For ACM mode, a useful technique is to separate the code into layers, dividing the logic for handling string input from the core algorithm logic, like this:
+In ACM mode, one technique is to layer your code, separating the logic for handling string input from the core algorithm logic, like this:

 public class Main {